mobilecoinofficial/developer-portal/Content/privacy-stance/privacy-policy.md

 We, our service providers, and our business partners may automatically log information about you, your computer or mobile device, and activity occurring on or through the Services.
 The information that may be collected automatically includes your computer or mobile device operating system type and version number, manufacturer and model; device identifier; browser type; screen resolution; IP address; the website you visited before browsing to our website; general location information such as city, state or geographic area; and information about your use of and actions on the Services, such as pages or screens you viewed, how long you spent on a page or screen, navigation paths between pages or screens, information about your activity on a page or screen, access times, and length of access.
 Our service providers and business partners may collect this type of information over time and across third-party websites and mobile applications.

-See our Cookie Policy below for more information.
+See our [Cookie Policy](https://mobilecoin.com/privacy-stance/cookie-policy/) for more information.

 Other Sites, Mobile Applications, and Services
 ==============================================